mbari-org/vitstrain/README.md

-# Training library for fine-tuning ViTS (Vision Transformer) models on custom datasets
+# Training library for fine-tuning ViTs (Vision Transformer) models on custom datasets

-## Installation
+## Installation ⚙️

 ### Create a new environment conda